Implied Consent Law

 - Proof that the arresting officer notified you of your right to request a hearing

 A skilled Las Vegas DUI lawyer can attend your hearing with you or on your behalf.
-It’s important to contact an attorney quickly after your arrest so they can begin working on your case as soon as possible.
+It’s important to contact an attorney quickly after your arrest so he or she can begin working on your case as soon as possible.

 The implied consent law driving most DUI arrests in Nevada also contains language about how law enforcement must handle juvenile DUI defendants.
 According to Nevada’s implied consent law, the police must make all reasonable attempts to contact the parent, guardian, or legal custodian of a minor (under 18) if they are ordered to take a DUI chemical test.
 However, the minor is still required to submit to testing even if their parents are unavailable when the police attempt to contact them.

 If your child has been arrested for a DUI offense, it’s essential to contact a skilled DUI lawyer for juveniles as soon as possible.
 A juvenile DUI conviction can lead to many negative consequences for your child, such as: